mbrandonw/presentations/2024-03-22-macros/presentation.md

 ^ **BRANDON**

-^ And finally we want to end by sharing some lessons we've learned, often learned the _hard_ way, by having written many, many, many macros.
+^ And finally we want to end by sharing some lessons we've learned, often the _hard_ way, by having written many, many, many macros.

 ---